18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 ```

 #####**6.12: sample.int()**
 The sample.int() function is a standard R function used to output randomized nonnegative integer from 1 to a specified nonnegative integer.
 The first input specifies the range of numbers to randomize, the second input specifies how many randomized numbers to output, and the third input specifies whether or not randomized numbers can be repeated.
-For our system, we only need 1 random starting number, hence the inputs as message_range, 1, and replace=TRUE.
+For our system, we only need 1 random starting number.
+Hence, the input as message_range, 1, and replace=TRUE.

 The random starting number is then printed out and encrypted using the Paillier public key.